uktrade/stream-write-ods/README.md

 Python function to construct an ODS spreadsheet on the fly - without having to store the entire file in memory or disk

-> Work in progress.
-This README serves as a rough design spec.

 ## Installation